chuck1/book_wood_oven/main.md

 Be confident that each part of your oven will work as intended.
 This document will hopefully answer alot of questions you will have.

+Do your research and be patient.
+Building the oven is a long process, if you're like me you may get impatient.
+There are alot of parts and alot of ways to make mistakes.
+Take your time and do it right.

 ### Tools

 Consider buying a concrete mixer.